isaiah-e-smith/Phrase_Extinction/README.md

 A disclaimer: I am a palaeontologist and and evolutionary biologist, not a linguist.

 This is a hobby project to satisfy my dilettante's interest in the evolution of language.
-This project is (more-or-less) a greatly-shortened adaptation of palaeontological analyses I've run on marine organisms, applied to the English language.
+This project is (more-or-less) a greatly-simplified adaptation of palaeontological analyses I've run on marine organisms, applied to the English language.

 A bit of background...